fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 ## Add Prefix & Suffix

-To specify the prefix and suffix of the y-axis values, set the suffix and prefix of the y-axis values using the `suffix` and `prefix` attributes under the `format` object within the `yAxis` object.
+To specify the prefix and suffix of the Y-axis values, set the suffix and prefix of the Y-axis values using the `suffix` and `prefix` attributes under the `format` object within the `yAxis` object.

 The code is given below: